University naming review procedure

 - Brian Mittendorf, Fisher Designated Professor of Accounting, Fisher College of Business

 - Jody Patterson, Associate Professor, Roy Lichtenstein Foundation Chair, Department of History of Art

-- Ryan Schmiesing, Vice Provost for Outreach and Engagement, Office of Academic Affairs
+- Ryan Schmiesing, Senior Vice Provost for External Engagement, Office of Academic Affairs

-- Yolanda Zepeda, Assistant Vice Provost, Office of Diversity and Inclusion (committee co-chair)
+- Yolanda Zepeda, Interim Vice Provost, Office of Diversity and Inclusion (committee co-chair)